Madras Presidency: Education

 Among the private institutions, the Pachaiyappa's College, established in 1842, is the oldest Hindu educational institution in the presidency.
 The Annamalai University, established by Rajah Sir Annamalai Chettiar in Chidambaram in 1929, was the first university in the presidency to have hostel facilities Christian missionaries were pioneers in promoting education in the region.
 The Madras Christian College, St. Aloysius College at Mangalore, Loyola College in Madras and the St. Peter's College at Tanjore were some of the educational institutions established by Christian missionaries.

 The Madras Presidency had the highest literacy rate of all the provinces in British India.
-In 1901, Madras had a male literacy rate of 11.9 percent and a female literacy rate of 0.9 percent.
-In 1950, when the Madras Presidency became Madras State, the literacy rate was slightly higher than the national average of 18 percent.
+In 1901, Madras had a male literacy rate of 11.9 per cent and a female literacy rate of 0.9 per cent.
+In 1950, when the Madras Presidency became Madras State, the literacy rate was slightly higher than the national average of 18 per cent.
 In 1901, there were 26,771 public and private institutions with 923,760 scholars of whom 784,621 were male and 139,139 female.
 By 1947, the number of educational institutions had increased to 37,811 and the number of scholars to 3,989,686.
 Apart from colleges, in 1947 there were 31,975 public and elementary schools, 720 secondary schools for boys and 4,173 elementary and 181 secondary schools for girls.
 Most of the early graduates were Brahmins.
 The preponderance of Brahmins in the universities and in the civic administration was one of the main causes for the growth of the Anti-Brahmin movement in the presidency.
 Madras was also the first province in British India where caste-based communal reservations were introduced.

 In 1923, the Madras University Act was passed after its introduction by Education Minister A. P. Patro.
 Under the bill's provisions, the governing body of Madras University was completely reorganised on democratic lines.
 The bill asserted that the governing body would henceforth be headed by a Chancellor who would be assisted by a pro-Chancellor, usually the Minister of Education.
 Apart from the Chancellor and the pro-Chancellor who were elected, there was to be a Vice-Chancellor appointed by the Chancellor.